git-town/git-town/website/src/install.md

 # Installation

 Git Town ships as a single self-contained binary.
-It doesn't bundle a Git client, and uses the native Git installation on your machine.
+It calls the Git executable that is already installed on your machine.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/git-town.svg)](https://repology.org/project/git-town/versions)